deloitte-tongko/mulesoft-api-extract/README.md

 > \*Warning!
 The provided example scripts in /src is not intended to be a foolproof method for high accuracy due to usages with `grep`.
 If this is important to you, I highly recommend implementing this using proper xml parsers such as `xmlstarlet`.
 However, the current implementation is a good guidance for implementation and also accuracy for simple and consistent APIs.

+> \*Warning 2!
+Be careful of script injection, depending on the implementation, some of the inputs are not being sanatised, please be careful with the data being run.

 ## Requirements

 The script requires a bash shell execution in a linux environment (developed in WSL ubuntu).
 The following packages are needed dependencies for the script (most come by default)